apostrophecms/prettiest/README.md

 ## Caveats

 * The save-and-unlock behavior lives in a `process.on('exit')` handler.
-If your code crashes node hard enough, that might not run and the lock folder might stick around until someone takes pity on it and deletes it.
+Which is great, actually, but just bear in mind it won't fire if node itself crashes.
+In which case your `data` object probably isn't ready to save anyway, right?

 * You don't want to use this in a web application.
 Duh.
 It's a simple, synchronous bit of magic for use in utilities with short execution times.